MrEdDud/ArchLinuxLaptop/README.md

 *Will I install Arch Linux again in the future?* Probably, but I'll also probably not and find another cool distro to use

-*Was installing Arch worth it* At least for me, definitely, because even with all the issues standing in my way, it was very enjoyable and incredibly informative on how Linux works, and it was super satisfying and efficient to use Hyprland.
+*Was installing Arch worth it?* At least for me, definitely, because even with all the issues standing in my way, it was very enjoyable and incredibly informative on how Linux works, and it was super satisfying and efficient to use Hyprland.